How to Contribute to HyperUI

 Getting HyperUI Running Locally

-HyperUI is a Next JS + Typescript project and can be set up quickly with the following commands.
+HyperUI is a Next JS project and can be quickly set up with the following commands.

 git clone git@github.com:markmead/hyperui.git